fcayci/vhdl-digital-design/README.md

 ## Folders
 ```
-rtl - circuits
+rtl/  - circuits
-tb - testbenches for some of the circuits
+tb/   - testbenches for some of the circuits
-test - (optional) cocotb support for simulation
+test/ - (optional) cocotb support for simulation
 ```

 - install *GHDL* and *GTKWave* and add both to `PATH`